Manichitrathazhu: Development

 Then young directors Sibi Malayil, Priyadarshan and Siddique–Lal served as the second-unit directors, who worked separately but simultaneously with veteran director Fazil to significantly speed up the filming process.
 The cinematography was by Venu, Anandakuttan and Sunny Joseph served as the second-unit cinematographers, the film was edited by T. R. Shekar.
 The original songs were composed by M. G. Radhakrishnan, while the original score was composed by Johnson.
 Mohanlal, though credited as a lead actor, has been noted to have only an extended cameo, the main role being that of Shobhana.
+The role of Dr. Sunny potrayed by Mohanlal was initially planned to be a more serious character and Director Fazil had decided to cast Mammooty.
+Later on, they decided to add a comical aspect to the character and roped in Mohanlal.

 Filming

 Filming took place in Padmanabhapuram of Kanyakumari district.

 The haunted Thekkini room was created inside the Vasan House in Chennai, the house of late S. S. Vasan, the founder of Gemini Studios.
 It was one of the film's key locations apart from Padmanabhapuram Palace and Hill Palace, Tripunithura.
 The major parts of the film were filmed at Hill Palace, Tripunithura and the climax was filmed at Padmanabhapuram Palace.
 The painting of Nagavalli was made by artist R. Madhavan, drawn without a live model.
+Most of the important sequences are shot at Hill Palace, Kochi but the most integral song of the movie, "Oru Murai Vanthu" was completely shot at the Padmanabhapuram Palace, Tamil Nadu.